Pre-Purchase Home Building Inspections

 Pre-Sale Home Building Inspections

 Sellers of property can gain many benefits from having a home inspection available for potential buyers.
 It can be costly for a buyer when searching for a new home.
-A LIM report, valuation and building inspection are usually required before buying a property.
+A LIM report, valuation and a pre purchase building inspection are usually required before buying a property.
 If unsuccessful the buyer then has to pay for these again for another property.
 Many sellers realise that if they provide these items they will attract more buyers and potentially a better sale price.
-Unlike many other house inspectors A Buyer’s Choice Home Inspections offer reports that are transferable to the successful buyer who is then covered by the A Buyer’s Choice Home Inspections professional indemnity insurance.
+Unlike many other house inspectors A Buyer’s Choice pre purchase Home Inspection reports are transferable to the successful buyer who is then covered by the A Buyer’s Choice Home Inspections professional indemnity insurance.

 Renovation Deficiency Inspections